Gender research opens pathways for feminist futures

 A portrait of Anita Hill.

 Anita Hill will present the Lorwin Lecture on Civil Rights & Civil Liberties May 9, 2024 at the Wayne Morse center.
-This image was not created using Generative AI.

 This year, CSWS celebrates five decades of funding gender-based research at the UO with a program of invited speakers, panel discussions, exhibits, screenings, performances, and more that commemorate the past and imagine “feminist futures.”
 Culminating this anniversary event series is award-winning author, educator, lawyer, and feminist icon Anita Hill, who will present the livestreamed 2023-24 Lorwin Lecture on Civil Rights & Civil Liberties on May 9.
 Hill rose to national prominence following 1991 testimony before Congress that she was sexually harassed by now-Supreme Court Justice Clarence Thomas.